lukepereira/notebooks/documents/2020-cv/main.md

     infrastructure and DevOps.

 -   Led a project for managing disruptions and updates to inbound shipments.
-Created ow-level design and contributed to substantial portion of implementation involving integration with existing architecture for tendering trucks.
+Created low-level design and contributed to substantial portion of implementation involving integration with existing architecture for tendering trucks.